Rising-Cloud-Examples/bp-python-task/README.md

 [Rising Cloud Terminology]()
 page up while reading through this template.

-## template-python-task
+## bp-python-task
-The `template-python-task` template is a demonstration of the bare minimum necessary to get a python Rising Cloud Task up and running on the Rising Cloud Platform.
+The `bp-python-task` template is a demonstration of the bare minimum necessary to get a python Rising Cloud Task up and running on the Rising Cloud Platform.
 By following the steps below, you will be left with boilerplate code that will allow you to easily make adaptations for your very own python Rising Cloud Task.